Everything You Need to Know About Facebook Stories

 With Snapchat’s daily active user count decreasing, this leaves Facebook stories room to grow and eventually grow to the size of Instagram stories.
 These new stories ads could be the solution to decreasing ad space in the newsfeed.

 Facebook stories’ newness means that not many brands are utilizing this ad placement, meaning less competition in the space.
 CPMs will be lower, and with few brands using this, your brand will stand out amongst the users who are actually watching these stories.
 The key to sticking out in these ads is the creativity, as this will be taking up the user’s whole screen.

 While the number of users that actively use Facebook stories is small compared to Instagram stories (150 million people compared to 300 million people respectively), this is only the beginning and can very well increase in the future.

-The story feature is the future of social media.
+The Facebook, Instagram, and Snapchat story feature is the future of each social media platform.
 With organic reach continuously decreasing in regular newsfeeds and ad space becoming more and more competitive, stories are starting to become more appealing to brands.

 Organically, brands can reach users in a new way instead of hoping that the Facebook algorithm will bring their posts in front of their follower’s eyes.
 On the advertising side, a new ad placement with lower competition from other brands and a way to creatively show off new offers is extremely appealing.
 This new feature gives digital marketing agencies another place to bring brand awareness through social media marketing.
 Seeing how the popularity of Instagram stories has grown vastly, it won’t be surprising when Facebook stories follow suit.